 I’ve sorted all the toxic foods for dogs into two categories.

 Chocolate is one of the most dangerous foods for dogs that can even lead a dog to death.
 It contains theobromine and caffeine which are extremely toxic to dogs.
 Dark chocolate is the most dangerous of all but you should make sure that your dog stays away from all kinds of chocolate.

 much sugar, too many calories.
 There is no doubt that sugar is very

 high in the list of dangerous foods for dogs.
 It affects the blood and

 can cause diabetes, it’s too bad for your dog’s teeth and also adds

 extra weight really fast.

 The truth is that dogs get crazy about cooked bones.
-Every dog owner knows that.
-But remember: you should be prepared for an urgent visit to the vet's office.
+Every one knows that.
+But if you feed them to your dogs keep in the back of your mind that you should be prepared for an urgent visit to the vet's office.
 Many dogs have suffered serious injuries after eating cooked bones as they splinter and can seriously damage the dog’s inner organs.
 Poultry bones are the most dangerous of all.
 Eating cooked bones is also a reason for serious constipation in dogs.

 However, feeding your dog with table scraps and fatty leftovers is a certain way to obesity.
 It is hard to realize how many extra calories you feed your dog this way and how difficult it is for a dog to loose that extra weight.
 Fatty food can also cause pancreatitis, and you certainly don’t want that for your dog.